I wonder what you’ve missed most in ‘Lockdown’?

 However difficult your situation, I trust you have some hope that life will improve.

-My family became Foster Carers for Liverpool City Council in 2010.
+My family became Foster Carers for our Local Council in 2010.

 One of the first children we cared for was four years old.

 On his second day with us he dutifully held my hand as we headed off to the local park.

 As we walked across the grass, he stopped, pointed, and muttered something barely audible.

 I looked to see what had caught his attention.

 It soon became clear he was pointing at a tree.

 That little boy spent the next 20 minutes stroking the bark, marvelling at the leaves, and staring up at its enormous height.